 Dissolution

-If it becomes necessary to dissolve the Association, by reason of it being impossible to achieve the objectives for which the Association is set up, this decision must be made by no less than 25 members of the Association voting in person plus the Chair of the Association.
-Any remaining funds should be distributed for the benefit of the children at the school and family centre.
+If it becomes necessary to dissolve the Association, by reason of it being impossible to achieve the objectives for which the Association is set up, this decision must be made by no less than 25 members Ordinary Members of the Association voting in person plus the Chair of the Association.
+Any remaining funds should be distributed for the benefit of the children at the school and family centre NLC.

+[Happy to amend this clause following input from Parent Council]